deciob/chaplin-links/README.md

 ```

 ## Background and motivations
 My goal was to learn Chaplin.
-I am not totally new to the JavaScript MV* hype and have built a couple of complex one page JavaScript applications using spinejs, but nothing more.
+I am not totally new to the JavaScript MV* hype and have built a couple of complex one page JavaScript applications using [spine](http://spinejs.com/), but nothing more.

-To introduce myself to Chaplin I started from backbone.
+To introduce myself to Chaplin I started from [backbone](http://backbonejs.org/).
 A weekend full of source code, blog posts and tutorials, and some frustration... so many ways of doing the same thing!
 I needed some good pragmatic guidance!
 So, the weekend after, with not much enthusiasm, I dropped backbone for Chaplin and...

 ... beautiful surprise!
 After reading the presentation once more and some good poking into the source code and example applications, I had this learning application up and running and  having fun with it!
 Chaplin is definitely worth a try!